Trump administration HHS gender dysphoria report: Other organizations

-Harry Dayantis, a spokesman for the Cochrane Collaboration, an international nonprofit organization that makes what scientists consider the premier systematic literature reviews, criticized the lack of transparency regarding the authors of the report, saying "the lack of disclosure prohibits an assessment of possible conflicts of interests."
+Harry Dayantis, a spokesman for the Cochrane Collaboration, an international nonprofit organization that makes what scientists consider the premier systematic literature reviews, criticized the lack of transparency regarding the authors of the report, saying "the lack of disclosure prohibits an assessment of possible conflicts of interests".
 Dayantis additionally criticized the conclusion of the report for not being supported by the report itself, saying the conclusion refers to "a growing body of evidence pointing to significant risks", but the report itself says evidence of harms in systematic reviews is "sparse", theorizing that it's too soon to identify the harms because widespread use of transition care is recent.

 The Autistic Self Advocacy Network released a statement that the report's hypothesis that autism causes transgender identities is false and linked to the history of conversion therapy and applied behavioral analysis.
 They said "The report repeatedly implies that autism is a root cause of gender dysphoria, quoting known conversion therapy practitioners to do so" and that it "clearly dehumanizes both trans and autistic people.
 The suggestion that being trans comes secondary to being autistic is meant to discredit the real experiences of both autistic and non-autistic trans youth."

-Roger Severino, vice president of the conservative think tank The Heritage Foundation, commended the report and reprimand what he called "profit-seeking doctors and ideological groups" for convincing families that a child's sex "is whatever they say it is".
+Roger Severino, vice president of the conservative think tank The Heritage Foundation, commended the report and reprimanded what he called "profit-seeking doctors and ideological groups" for convincing families that a child's sex "is whatever they say it is".

 Stanley Goldfarb, chairman of Do No Harm, an organization which advocates for bans on gender-affirming care, praised the report saying, "It is clearer now more than ever that we must end this misguided practice and replace it with evidence-based treatment for gender-confused kids."

-The president of the Christian legal group Alliance Defending Freedom, Kristen Waggoner, applauded the report, saying that it "... should lead to the closure of every gender clinic in America.
+The president of the Christian legal group Alliance Defending Freedom, Kristen Waggoner, applauded the report, saying that it "...should lead to the closure of every gender clinic in America.
 Doctors who perpetrate these experiments on children should lose their medical licenses and be sued for damages."